Linaro/website/_posts/2015/09/2015-09-16-what-to-expect-at-sfo15-next-week.markdown

 categories:
 - blog
 ---

-{% include image.html name="SFO15-logo.jpg" alt="sfo15 logo" %}

-Welcome to [Linaro Connect San Francisco 2015!](http://connect.linaro.org/sfo15/)

-We are returning to the [Hyatt Regency Hotel](http://sanfranciscoairport.hyatt.com/en/hotel/our-hotel.html) in Burlingame, CA which is conveniently located next to the San Francisco airport.
+Welcome to [Linaro Connect San Francisco 2015!](http://connect.linaro.org/sfo15/) We are returning to the [Hyatt Regency Hotel](http://sanfranciscoairport.hyatt.com/en/hotel/our-hotel.html) in Burlingame, CA which is conveniently located next to the San Francisco airport.
 Hence, the shortcut reference of SFO15.

-{% include image.html name="stock-photo-evening-commute-55914128.jpg" alt="Evening Commute"%}
+{% include image.html name="evening-commute.jpg" alt="Evening Commute"%}

 Why the same venue?
 It could be because we were hoping to overlap with the YaoiCon[1] convention as we did last year.
 Trust me, that is definitely not the reason although the convention was a topic of some interesting hallway discussions.
 As with most Connects, this venue offers a combination of convenience to a major airport as well as access to a cosmopolitan city with great people, restaurants, nightlif and attractions.
 In addition, the San Francisco Bay Area is a world center of innovation and is home (headquarters or major facility) for many of our member companies.